Antonio D. Sison, CPPS

 PhD, Catholic University of Nijmegen, Netherlands

-His current research focus is on the phenomenon of religious inculturation in art and ritual from a postcolonial “aesthetics of liberation.”
-He is also a film critic for the print and online editions of National Catholic Reporter; his reviews of global cinema have earned recognition from the Catholic Press Awards of the United States and Canada.
+A contributing columnist for arts and culture for National Catholic Reporter, Sison’s reviews of global cinema have earned recognition from the Catholic Press Awards of the United States and Canada.

 The Sacred Foodways of Film: Theological Servings in 11 Food Films (Pickwick/Wipf and Stock, 2016)

 World Cinema, Theology, and the Human: Humanity in Deep Focus (Routledge, 2012)

 Screening Schilllebeeckx: Theology and Third Cinema in Dialogue (Palgrave Macmillan, 2006)

 “Liberative Visions: Biblical Reception in Third Cinema” in The Bible in Motion: A Handbook of the Bible and its Reception (Verlag Walter de Gruyter, 2016)

 “Perichoresis of the Crucified Peoples: Spirituality in Third Cinema” in Plural Spiritualities: North American Experiences (Council for Research and Values in Philosophy, 2015)

 “Postcolonial Religious Syncretism: Focus on the Philippines, Peru and Mexico” in The Routledge Companion to Religion and Film (Routledge, 2009)